KevinChngJY/gait_recognition_open_pose/README.md

 https://dev.intelrealsense.com/docs/python2

 Please refer to the code below to see my example how to extract the images(RGB and Depth) :
+[Please take note the annotation to understand them better]

 ```
 # First import the library